Your condition is as important to us as it is to you.

 There are three distinct forms of sleep apnea:

-Correcting sleep apnea/airway obstruction may be as simple as making changes such as:
+Correcting sleep apnea/airway obstruction may be as simple as making changes such as the following:

 • losing weight to eliminate fat deposits that narrow the airway